 I also always carry a small notebook and have learnt to talk to people I meet and make small interviews.
 At the very least I jot down some personal details.
 You have to make a judgement about how much time they can spare.
 Some people have all the time in the world while others have a business to run.
 However most folk like to tell more about their life, especially in a conversational style of interview.

 Tell us how you developed a reverence for Bhutan.
-If you are asked of a single element that strikes you most about this country, what would that be?
+If you are asked about a single element that strikes you most about this country, what would that be?

 You have also been to Africa.
 What is your experience of being privy to the natural treasures of Tanzania?